ovh/python-logging-gelf/docs/index.rst

 logging-gelf
 ============

-A python 3 logging bundle to send logs using GELF.
+A python 3 logging bundle to send logs in Graylog Extended Lenght Format (GELF).
 This is a rewrote of `Djehouty <https://github.com/ovh/djehouty>`_

 Guide
 -----
 .. toctree::
    :maxdepth: 2

+   handlers
+   formaters
+   schemas

 Indices and tables